egberts/egberts.github.io-src/content/articles/verizon-home-router-custom.md

 * ONT direct Ethernet goes up to 1 Gbps throughput

-So just for Internet/data service, why bother with MoCA or R6 cabling?
+For Internet/data service, why bother with MoCA or R6 cabling?

 Call Verizon Support, ask to "bridge the Ethernet at the ONT" using the same Verizon's own router but through Ethernet (instead of RG-6) cable.